 Monsters come in two varieties, named monsters (with luck points) and nameless monsters (without).
-If you defeat a nameless monster, such as a random troll you found under a bridge, is it worth 100xp per spell or power (minimum 1) times it's size modifier in group xp.
+If you defeat a nameless monster, such as a random troll you found under a bridge, is it worth 100XP per spell or power (minimum 1) times it's size modifier in group XP.
 A nameless monster is usually worth more than a minion, but far less than a comparable villain.
 Monsters are worth far more experience if they are named monsters.
 This doesn't have to be a proper name; a title such as 'The serpent of widows peak' works just fine.
 This is the difference between fighting a minotaur that just happens to be roaming about and fighting THE Minotaur, love child of Crete's queen and entombed in the labyrinth.
-A named monster is worth the experience points of a nameless monster or the following experience (whichever is more).
+A named monster is worth the experience points of a nameless monster or the below experience (whichever is more).
+A local legend would include a giant one-eyed grizzly bear rumoured to live in the local hills.
+A regional threat might include a hill giant that is terrorizing the outlying farms.